 This scenario would likely cause an erratic stock market.
 Some days traders and other participants may take solace over the Fed's occasional calming words and then markets could spike up on other days as it gets spooked by numbers suggesting economic overheating was ignored.
 This push and pull create opportunities for traders that do better with volatility, most investors prefer clearly trending markets.

 The Fed’s Got This – Scenario #4

-Janet Yellen, who also has some insight into what goes on behind closed doors at FOMC meetings, hasn’t gone against the official stance, which says that the mega-stimulus meant to encourage full employment won’t push inflation passed 2% for any sustained period.
-She has, however noted that if the stimulus is overdone, the Fed can simply start the ball rolling on a gradual climb in rates to preempt a serious overshoot.
+Janet Yellen, who also has some insight into what goes on behind closed doors at FOMC meetings, hasn’t gone against the official stance, which says that the mega-stimulus meant to encourage full employment won’t push inflation past 2% for any sustained period.
+She has however noted that if the stimulus is overdone, the Fed can simply start the ball rolling on a gradual climb in rates to preempt a serious overshoot.

 This may sound like the first scenario, but in that scenario, the policy action was too late.
 This last scenario suggests the Fed can and will change if it needs to and everything will turn out fine.

 Confidence and trust are important for investors.
 Should this trust be established and maintained, even in the face of rising inflation and rates, markets will be orderly as investors won’t expect a return to the inflation of the ’70s.
 Perhaps investors would experience equity indices growing along the more historical trend line.